 Who was Cy Young?

-As you learn more about Cy Young odds, you may be interested in where the name comes from.
+As you learn more about Cy Young odds, you may be interested in the award’s namesake hurler.